Dragon2fly/logger_tt/README.md

    This handler is mainly to solve the problem of outputting a tremendous amount of logs to GUI applications in real-time.

    GUI applications use threading to display content while listening for user input (button click, key pressing, mouse scroll).
-   But since python actually running only one thread at a time due to the GIL (global interpreter lock), processing to display a tremendous amount of logs to the GUI widget will lock a thread for quite a long time.
+   But since cpython actually running only one thread at a time due to the GIL (global interpreter lock), processing to display a tremendous amount of logs to the GUI widget will lock a thread for quite a long time.
    During this time, no user input will be handled and the app seems unresponsive.

-   The answer to this problem is to cache the log and output them at once after some interval or number of cached lines reached a threshold.
+   The answer to this problem is to cache the log and output them at once after some interval or a number of cached lines reached a threshold.
    This significantly reduces the overhead on the widget side and makes the app responsive.
    The solution is implemented in the new `StreamHandlerWithBuffer` which is inside `logger_tt.handlers`.
    There are 2 steps to use this handler.